Category: NewsPage 1 of 10

 🤗 I hope this finds you well.
 It’s all change at IAP as we start this new financial year and the beginning of a new relationship with our…

-Work with us: General Manager
+Work with us: Artist & Playworker

 IAP to become one of Creative Scotland’s Multi-Year Funded Organisations